Karen Fraser Woodland Trail: History

+The last bridge for the Chehalis Western Trail, part of a larger project known as "Bridging the Gap", was completed in December 2014.
+The span marked the final step in connecting the Chehalis Western to the Olympia Woodland Trail.
+At the crossing is a bicycle traffic circle and plaza known as Hub Junction.
+Dedicated in March 2016, the roundabout is considered to have been the first such of its type in the state.
+In October 2017, the two Woodland trails were renamed with a single name to honor State Senator Karen Fraser who previously represented the area and was, in 1976, the first female mayor of Lacey.

 Route

-At the beginning trailhead at Watershed Park, the Karen Fraser Woodland Trail heads east, briefly following Interstate 5 and Indian Creek before crossing the Olympia border into the city of Lacey.
+At the beginning trailhead at Watershed Park, the 4.7 mi Karen Fraser Woodland Trail heads east, briefly following Interstate 5 and Indian Creek before crossing the Olympia border into the city of Lacey.
 The trail crosses the Chehalis Western Trail at a roundabout connection named Hub Junction.
-The trail continues on an easterly course past the Lacey Depot, a picnic and trained-themed playground area.
+The trail continues on an easterly course past the Lacey Depot, part of a picnic and trained-themed playground area known as Depot Park.
 A pedestrian bridge off the trail allows access to Woodland Creek Community Park near Long Lake; the Karen Fraser pathway terminates shortly thereafter.

+In September 2016, a biking and hiking trail from the Indian Creek neighborhood at Fairview Street was connected to the Karen Fraser Woodland Trail.
+The effort was undertaken by the Indian Creek Neighborhood Association and Olympia's Neighborhood Pathways Program.

+During a seven-month study between 2015 and 2016, over 57,000 combined bicyclists and walkers had used the trail.

 Future plans

 Future phases will extend the trail west through Watershed Park, crossing the Deschutes River, and ending at Tumwater Falls.
 The future Deschutes Valley Trail will start at Tumwater Falls and continue the trail to Pioneer Park.

-History

-In 1990, Olympia residents Jim and Carol Rainwood suggested the creation of the trail and formed the Woodland Trail Greenway Association who contributed time and resources to trail development.
-Their work resulted in the creation of the Olympia Woodland Trail and the Lacey Woodland Trail.

-The city of Lacey began to obtain rail lines from Burlington Northern and Georgia-Pacific between 2002 and 2005.
-In October 2017, the two trails were renamed with a single name to honor State Senator Karen Fraser who previously represented the area and was, in 1976, the first female mayor of Lacey.
+The Karen Fraser Woodland Trail is planned to be connected to the entire rail trail system in the county, which also includes the Gate to Belmore Trail.

+Features

+The Olympia trailhead features a sustainably designed shelter and restroom with a living roof and a rain garden.

+Public art and historical markers

+A glass mosaic portrait, titled, Cultivating the Future, is installed at Woodland Community Park.
+The artwork portrays Nat and Thelma Jackson, a married couple noted for their service to the community.
+The mosaic was created by artist, Jennifer Kuhns, recognized for her work at Olympia's Artesian Commons.

+Three historical markers regarding the Lacey Plywood Plant, Lacey Rotary Club, and the Lacey Train Depot are located next to the trail at the train station.

 A pair of ten-foot cedar wood carvings, created by an artist of the Squaxin Island Tribe, were installed at the Watershed trailhead in 2021 after an arts initiative begun by the city of Olympia.
 A commemoration marker to honor a local couple for their civil rights work was installed on the trail at Goose Pond in 2022.